jonscrp/mess/README.md

 ## Things that I have learned so far..

- -The M.V.C pattern
+- The M.V.C pattern
 - Azure services
+- URL matching
+- Python Enviroments
+- Django Templates